It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 Don’t have that kind of cash to flash?

-A Golden Visa will get you living and traveling in Europe in just a few months and at a fraction of the cost.
+Golden Visas will get you living, traveling in Europe in just a few months at a fraction of the cost.
 Plus, you’ll be able to obtain European citizenship in 2-10 years’ time.

-Here are the top European countries where you could obtain your residence permit right now.
+Below is a Golden Visa Europe comparison of the top programs.
+The continent offers diverse programs where you could obtain your residence permit right now.

 The best thing about Greece’s Golden Visa is that its investment options are highly flexible – you have options.

-And Greece has no physical residence requirement either, allowing you to have the benefits that a residence provides, without any of the drawbacks.
+Greece has no physical residence requirement either, allowing you to have the benefits that a second residence provides, without any of the drawbacks.

 You are also able to work towards Greek citizenship, which you can apply for if you spend at least seven consecutive years in the country.
 The new lump-sum tax arrangement makes this even more enticing.

-Even though Ireland is not part of the Schengen area, it’s still a highly attractive place to invest and obtain residence.
+Ireland has been a highly attractive place to invest and obtain residence for years.

 Another benefit of the Irish Golden Visa is that you can keep your permanent resident status even if you divest your money.